farwaali08/school-district-analysis/README.md

 ## OVERVIEW

 In this analysis, the standardized test scores for 15 schools within a school district were used to provide insights on performance trends and patterns.
-The overarching goal was to assist the school district with decisions regarding the budget allotments and priorities.
+The main objective was to assist the school district with decisions regarding budget allotments and priorities.